 2.1 Sample collection

-Samples of shrimp and water were collected from a commercial marine shrimp hatchery on 25 September 2021, where the breeding of shrimp occurs in both greenhouse and factory ponds.(Figure 1).
-Notably, the shrimp cultured in the greenhouse and factory ponds were all bred together from larvae to juveniles.
-In the greenhouse mode, the density is fixed at 400 tails per square meter, whereas it is set at 1000 tails per square meter in the factory mode.
-After being bred for 30 days, the juveniles were transferred into greenhouse and factory ponds.
-Forty shrimp individuals and six water samples were collected from the greenhouse (body length 12.7 ± 0.4 cm, n=15) and factory ponds (body length 11.9 ± 0.4 cm, n=15) when juvenile shrimp were bred for 60 days.
-The shrimp intestines were divided into two groups, the group collected from greenhouse ponds (WG) and factory ponds (YG).
+Samples of shrimp and water were collected from a commercial marine shrimp hatchery on 25 September 2021, with the shrimp being bred together from larvae to juveniles.(Figure 1).
+In the greenhouse mode, the density is fixed at 400 tails per square meter, whereas it is set at 1000 tails per square meter in the aquaponic mode.
+After 30 days of breeding, the juveniles were transferred into greenhouse and aquaponic ponds.
+Shrimp individuals and six water samples were collected from the greenhouse (body length 12.7 ± 0.4 cm, n=12) and aquaponic ponds (body length 11.9 ± 0.4 cm, n=12) when juvenile shrimp were bred for 60 days.
+The shrimp intestines were divided into two groups, the group collected from greenhouse ponds (WG) and aquaponic ponds (YG).
 Considering the inter-individual variations, three intestines from each group were combined to form a single microbial sample, while three hepatopancreases from the sample group were pooled for pathogen testing.
 The shrimp's surface was sterilized with 70% alcohol, and the intestines were carefully dissected in the field and kept at -80°C until further use.
+A total of 12 samples were conducted for 454 Pyrosequencing and data processing, which were shrimp intestine (WG, YG) and water samples (WE, YE).

 2.2 DNA Extraction

-The shrimp intestines, water filters and bacterial colonies samples were homogenized and then combined with 1 mL of TE buffer (1 M Tris-HCl, 0.5 M EDTA, pH 8.0) and 0.3 g of sterilized quartz sand.
+The shrimp intestines, water filters and bacterial colonies samples were homogenized and blended with 1 mL of TE buffer (1 M Tris-HCl, 0.5 M EDTA, pH 8.0) and 0.3 g of sterilized quartz sand.
 This mixture was then processed on a FastPrep-24 Homogenization System (MP Biomedicals) for three cycles of 45 seconds each at a speed of 6.0 m/s.
-Following this, total DNA of intestine, water filters and bacterial colonies were extracted using PowerFecal DNA Isolation Kit and PowerWater DNA Isolation Kit (Mobio) in accordance with the manufacturer's instructions.
+Afterward, total DNA of intestine, water filters and bacterial colonies were extracted using PowerFecal DNA Isolation Kit and PowerWater DNA Isolation Kit (Mobio) in accordance with the manufacturer's instructions.

 2.3 Various Pathogens test

-To determine the presence or absence of various shrimp pathogens, including white spot syndrome virus (WSSV), Enterocytozoon hepatopenaei (EHP), acute hepatopancreatic necrosis disease Vibrios (VPAHPND), and infectious hypodermal and hematopoietic necrosis virus (IHHNV), purified DNA templates of all samples were tested using the primers as described[9] .
-The PCR products were then subjected to electrophoresis on 1.5% agarose gels.
+To determine the presence or absence of different shrimp pathogens, including white spot syndrome virus (WSSV), Enterocytozoon hepatopenaei (EHP), acute hepatopancreatic necrosis disease Vibrios (VPAHPND), and infectious hypodermal and hematopoietic necrosis virus (IHHNV), purified DNA templates of all samples were tested using the primers as described[14] .
+Subsequently, the PCR products were then subjected to electrophoresis on 1.5% agarose gels.

 2.4 PCR Amplification

 Amplification of the V3-V4 regions of the bacterial 16S rRNA gene was conducted from 50 ng of DNA extracts for each sample using the primer set 341F and 806R.
 Three replicates of 16S amplification were performed for DNA sample.
 The triplicate PCR products were combined, using an AxyPrep DNA Gel Extraction Kit (Axygen, Hangzhou, China), and a Quant-iT PicoGreen double-stranded DNA assay (Invitrogen, Carlsbad, CA, United States).
 The amplicons from reaction mixture were purified, pooled at an equimolar ratio and subjected to emulsion PCR to set up amplicon libraries.
 Subsequently, sequencing was done using a Roche Genome Sequencer FLX Titanium platform.
-The produced DNA sequences were processed in QIIME toolkit, version 1.9.1 [10].
+The generated DNA sequences were analyzed with QIIME toolkit, version 1.9.1 [15].

 2.5 454 Pyrosequencing and data processing